Tuteque-man/Prototipe-Fluffy_Adventures/README.md

-Aventuras Peluditas es un tierno juego de plataformas en 2D donde guías a un gatito curioso a través de campos de pasto, arbustos frondosos, árboles altos y pequeñas casitas coloridas.
-Salta, explora y vive una aventura acogedora en un mundo inspirado en la naturaleza.
-Creado con HTML5, CSS y JavaScript como un proyecto personal por el increíble Tuteque-man.
+Fluffy Adventures is a cute 2D platform game where you guide a curious kitten through fields of grass, lush bushes, tall trees, and colorful little houses.
+Jump, explore, and experience a cozy adventure in a nature-inspired world.
+Created with HTML5, CSS, and JavaScript as a personal project by the Formidable Tuteque-man.

-🎮 Jugabilidad
+🎮 Gameplay

-- ☁️ Salta entre plataformas naturales
-- 🌿 Entornos relajantes y visuales suaves
-- 🐱 Ideal para jugadores casuales de todas las edades
-- 📱 Diseñado para jugar desde dispositivos móviles (tap y gestos)

-🛠️ Tecnologías utilizadas
+☁️ Jump between natural platforms
+🌿 Relaxing environments and soft visuals
+🐱 Ideal for casual players of all ages

-- Python
+🛠️ Technologies used: Python
-- Sprites y gráficos estilo pixel art
+Sprites and pixel art style graphics